ths-rwth/smtrat/README.md

 ## Results

 We converted the resulting XML file to CSV using `smtrat/utilities/xml2csv.py`.
-The CSV files used in the paper are contained in `results/`.
+The CSV files containing extended statistics among those used in the paper are contained in `results/`.
-- `CAlC_no_stats.csv`: The results of the original CAlC method on QF_NRA without statistics.
 - `CAlC_with_stats.csv`: The results of the original CAlC method on QF_NRA with statistics.
-- `CAlC-I_with_new_heuristic_no_stats.csv`: The results of the CAlC-I method with the new heuristic on QF_NRA without statistics.
-- `CAlC-I_with_new_heuristic_with_stats.csv`: The results of the CAlC-I method with the new heuristic on QF_NRA with statistics.
 - `CAlC-I_without_new_heuristic_with_stats.csv`: The results of the CAlC-I method without the new heuristic on QF_NRA with statistics.
+- `CAlC-IH_with_new_heuristic_with_stats.csv`: The results of the CAlC-IH method with the new heuristic on QF_NRA with statistics.

 ## Statistics